 Focus and Multitasking

-Interestingly enough, an article crossed my path on Twitter about this very topic.
-In Age of Distraction: Why It’s Crucial for Students to Learn to Focus, Katrina Schwartz refers to studies showing that the ability to focus on a task has been linked to future success.
-She quotes psychologist and author Daniel Goleman as saying, "This ability [to focus] is more important than IQ or the socio economic status of the family you grew up in for determining career success, financial success and health.”
+In “Age of Distraction: Why It’s Crucial for Students to Learn to Focus,” Katrina Schwartz refers to studies showing that the ability to focus on a task has been linked to future success.
+She quotes psychologist Daniel Goleman: “This ability [to focus] is more important than IQ or the socioeconomic status of the family you grew up in for determining career success, financial success, and health.”

-In a similar article, With Tech Tools, How Should Teachers Tackle Multitasking in Class?, author Holly Korbey explores research around student study habits and talks to veteran teachers about their experiences with students using technology in the classroom.
+In a similar article, “With Tech Tools, How Should Teachers Tackle Multitasking in Class?,” Holly Korbey explores research around student study habits and talks to veteran teachers about their experiences with students using technology in the classroom.
 Many describe the challenges of keeping kids focused in a high-tech environment.
-Others claim the issue is that students aren’t being given challenging enough work, so they naturally move to social media because they are bored.
-One teacher has a “no-tech” policy in her classroom so she can be assured that students are engaged and focused.
-The article also shares stories from teens themselves who discovered that they focused better once their phone was out of the picture.
+Others claim the issue is that students aren’t being given challenging work, so they naturally move to social media because they’re bored.
+One teacher originally had a “no-tech” policy in her classroom so she could be assured that students were engaged and focused.
+The article also shares stories from teens who discovered that they focused better once their phones were out of the picture.